 728×90 Advice for Site Owners

-728x90s command amongst the highest CPMs.
-They are so standard and prevalent across the internet that they should definitely be used on every page.
+728×90s earn amongst the highest RPM out of any ad size.
+They fit into the top of webpages so easily and are so prevalent across the internet that they should be used on every page.

 728×90 Advice for Ad Buyers

 A leaderboard is amongst the best-performing ad slots, so should always be part of an ad buy.
 It is likely to be amongst the most expensive ad units, but it is generally worth it due to its solid performance.

 This ad unit is generally placed at the top of the page and so is the first thing a user will see.
 This gives these ad units a natural boost to their potential performance.

 However, sites sometimes also put a second 728×90 at the bottom of a page.
 You should therefore always check that you are able to buy the above the fold version (to the exclusion of the bottom of the page leaderboard).

 728×90s are often used as expandable ads.
 To ensure these run smoothly, only book on sites that do not use iframes.